ngerakines/ngerakines.me/content/post/2019-12-16-janet-button.md

 Assembled board and housing pictures: https://photos.app.goo.gl/CMKYWSyM9qPxpH8Y6

 The experience that I went for was to have a small pool of short (under 3 second) audio clips that are played at random as someone approaches the button.
 Then, when the button is activated, play an alert clip several times before resetting.

+* boot.mp3 - "Everything is fine"
+* track1.mp3 - "No no no!"
+* track2.mp3 - "Please don't hurt me!"
+* track3.mp3 - "No no, please please, I don't want to die!"
+* track4.mp3 - "No no no, please wait, I have kids."
+* killed.mp3 - "Attention.
+I have been murdered."

+If you add more tracks, be sure to update the tracks variable so they are added to the pool of randomly selected tracks.

 The Adafruit "Music Maker" shield was perfect for this project.
 I used the Windows 10 Voice Recorder program to record my clips and then loaded them onto the SD card.
 The program is one big event and state machine to track the range of the person and status of the button press.